trufflesuite/ganache/src/packages/ganache/README.md

 ### Browser Use

-You can also use Ganache in the browser by adding the following script to your HTML:
+You can also use Ganache in the browser.
+Instantiate Ganache in any of the ways described above.
+From there use webpack, browserify, or some other module bundler to bundle your assets, and BAM, you've got Ganache running in your browser!

+Alternatively, add the following script to your HTML:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/ganache@{VERSION}/dist/web/ganache.min.js"></script>